 - g.
 Mid-Rise Residential Buildings shall be between 3 and 6 storeys in height.
 Built forms that are considered to be Mid-Rise Residential Buildings include: - i.
-Block, stacked and street townhouses; and, - ii.
-Apartment buildings. - h.
-Additional residential units are permitted in all street townhouses within Mid-Rise Residential Buildings and associated ancillary structures, subject to the provision of adequate on-site parking, and compliance with applicable Zoning Bylaw, Building Code and Fire Code requirements.

-- In addition to residential units, other uses permitted in the Residential Designation may be permitted at-grade within mixed-use Mid-Rise Residential Buildings, in accordance with the corresponding policies for those other uses, and subject to the implementing Zoning By-law. - j.
+Townhouse dwellings; - ii.
+Apartment buildings; and - iii.
+Mixed-use and live-work buildings. - h.
+An additional residential unit is permitted in all Townhouse dwellings, and associated ancillary structures, where the primary dwelling has direct frontage and access to the abutting road, subject to the provision of adequate on-site parking, and compliance with applicable Zoning By-law, Building Code and Fire Code requirements. - In addition to residential units, other uses permitted in the Residential Designation may be permitted at-grade within live-work or mixed-use Mid-Rise Residential Buildings, in accordance with the corresponding policies for those other uses, and subject to the implementing Zoning By-law. - j.
 When a site specific Zoning By-law is under consideration to permit new Mid-Rise Residential Buildings, the proposed development must meet the following criteria, to the satisfaction of the City: - i.
 Be on a site of suitable size for the proposed development, and provide adequate landscaping, amenity features, buffering, on-site parking and garbage pickup and recycling services; - ii.
-The City shall encourage the use of underground and/or structured parking facilities for Mid-Rise apartment buildings. - iii.
-Be located in proximity to parks, open space and other community facilities, services and amenities; - iv.
+The City shall encourage the use of underground and/or structured parking facilities for Mid-Rise apartment buildings; - iii.
+Be located in proximity to parks, open space and other community facilities, services and amenities;

+- iv.
 Have frontage on a Major/Minor Collector or Major/Minor Arterial Road; and, - v.
 Have convenient access to an existing or planned public transit stop.